 Aqua Vivae Krapinske Toplice got its name thanks to the ancient Romans who noticed the warm and crystal clear spring, which they dubbed živa voda (living water).
 One of their exciting programs is ronjenje na dah (scuba diving course) in a diving pool of 4.5 meters in depth, painted with submarine motives.

 Thermal water in the bathing area Aquapolis in Bizovačke toplice is unique worldwide and has the warmest iodine hyperthermal saline water in Europe.
 It is especially useful for treating diseases and injuries of the locomotor system.
 Aquapolis includes sports fields where you can play volleyball, table tennis, mini football, football, basketball, and tennis.

 Daruvarske toplice has a lot to offer, from health, fitness, and team-building programs, to sports and conference halls.
 You can experience aqua spinning aerobics training which includes riding a bike underwater.
 Another attractive offer are their antistress programs.

 Number of pools: 3

-Istarske toplice is recognizable by the 85-meter high rock called “Gorostas” (Giant) which rises right above the spa.
+Istarske toplice is recognizable by the 85-meter high rock called Gorostas (Giant) which rises right above the spa.
 The source of the healing water is below Gorostas.
-In terms of the water quality and healing properties, Istarske toplice is among the first three European thermal springs.
-They offer treatment with medicinal mud (ljekovito blato) called “fango” and sulfur fumes inhalation therapy.
+In terms of water quality and healing properties, Istarske toplice is among the first three European thermal springs.
+They offer treatment with ljekovito blato (medicinal mud) called fango and sulfur fumes inhalation therapy.

 Number of pools: 2

-Special hospital for medical rehabilitation Naftalan specializes in the treatment of skin and rheumatic diseases on the basis of naphthalene and salt thermal water.
-Within their complex, they also offer fitness, wellness, and skin treatments, as well as a gym, and individual and group training.
+Special hospital for medical rehabilitation Naftalan specializes in treating skin and rheumatic diseases based on naphthalene and thermal salt water.
+Within their complex, they also offer fitness, wellness, and skin treatments, as well as a gym and individual and group training.